 (b) any temporary interruption due to maintenance, replacement or alteration of the relevant service media,

 Provided that the Landlord shall use reasonable endeavours to restore such services as soon as reasonable possible.

-9. You are entitled to live in the accommodation free from any interference or harassment from staff or other residents.
-Complaints will be dealt with in accordance with the complaints procedure detailed on our Making changes page.
+48. You are entitled to live in the accommodation free from any interference or harassment from staff or other residents.
+Complaints will be dealt with in accordance with the complaints procedure detailed on our website

-1. Included in your rent is Edge Club Sports membership, which would cost more than £180 per annum if you were not a resident.
+49. Included in your rent (except in family accommodation) is Edge Club Sports membership.
 Membership entitles you to use the sports halls, squash courts, climbing wall, all outdoor pitches and to attend all classes free of charge during opening hours.
-It also entitles you to free entrance to the gym and swimming pool between 6.30am and 12 noon and between 2pm and 4pm Mondays to Fridays (www.leeds.ac.uk/theedge).
-It does not entitle you to free use of the University’s outdoor centres.
+It also entitles you to free entrance to the gym and swimming pool between 6.30am and 11.30am and between 2pm and 3.30pm Mondays to Fridays (www.leeds.ac.uk/theedge).
+It does not entitle you to free use of the University's outdoor centres.
 You must comply with the User Terms & Conditions.
 Membership will cease at the end of your accommodation contract.
 No refunds are given.

-You can upgrade your membership by going to the Sport & Physical Activity website.
+50. You can upgrade your membership by going to sport.leeds.ac.uk/hallsmembership.

-The Landlord is entitled to terminate this tenancy agreement and obtain a court order to enter the property and evict the tenant if:-
+6. The landlord is entitled to terminate this tenancy agreement and obtain a court order to enter the property and evict the tenant if:

 (b) the Tenant materially fails to comply with any of the Tenant’s obligations under this Tenancy Agreement;